junxit/us-congress-bills-117/metadata.md

 - 2022-05-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-05-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 15 (Roll no. 205). (text: 05/16/2022 CR H5000)
 - 2022-05-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 15 (Roll no. 205).
+- 2022-05-18 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.